What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 In modern practice, there are two types of hydronephrosis: primary and secondary.

 Hydronephrosis can be either unilateral, in which one of the kidneys is affected, or bilateral, in which both kidneys are affected.
-The presence of an obstruction at the level of the ureterovesical segment leads to the development of unilateral hydronephrosis, and with obstruction in the bladder neck or urethra, bilateral hydronephrosis occurs.
+The presence of an obstruction at the level of the ureterovesical segment leads to the development of unilateral hydronephrosis, and with obstruction in the area of the bladder neck or urethra, bilateral hydronephrosis occurs.

 Hydronephrosis is divided into three stages: